atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 .
 207
 Mr. Selby was extremely shocked to hear his daughter talk in this way: he forced her, however, into a coach, carried her home, and locked her up, till he went down to the farm.
 When fanny’s funeral was over,
 Mr. Selby put Maria into a coach with her mother, (who received not a single hint of consolation from Captain Dermot before she Set out).
-When he got down to his farm, he disposed of a great part of his estate, paid all his wife’s debts, and fettled what i*emained on his Son, that he might be able to pay Sally Cox — for So he ever called it — her allowance.
+When he got down to his farm, he disposed of a great part of his estate, paid all his wife’s debts, and fettled what i*emained on his Son, that he might be able to pay Sally Cox --for So he ever called it --her allowance.
 By proceeding in this manner, Mr. Selby made Such a reduction of his income, that Mrs. Selby was obliged to be content with the bare necessaries of life, instead of
 2 the
 9
 f